-Below we will see what unified communications are and why these services are indispensable today.
+Below we will see what unified communications are and why these services are indispensable today, apart from the advantages that provide in such a changing and competitive environment.

 The communication channels we are talking about can be of two types, depending on how the messages are stored and transmitted.
 Firstly, there are the “store-and-forward” channels, where information does not travel in a totally direct way.
 An example of this type of channel is usually messaging services, such as e-mail.

 On the other hand, “immediate” type channels require a more instantaneous response, as the name suggests.
-A good example is telephone calls.
+A good example are telephone calls.

 Unified communications can be particularly useful for businesses that need fast and effective communication, both externally and internally.